 What length of the visor is best to have on my mountain bike helmet?

-Longer is generally better for protection from the sun and branches etc. However, if you have a fixed visor, longer may mean it inhibits your view when climbing, as you are constantly looking up.
+Longer is generally better for protection from the sun and branches etc. However, for a fixed visor, this might be slightly annoying, particularly when climbing.
+Having a long visor may mean it inhibits your view when climbing, as you are constantly looking up.
 It is similar to wearing a running cap while out on the trails.

-Your vision becomes a bit obstructed once you are looking up, which is why a fixed visor is much shorter, and why we recommend getting a helmet with an adjustable visor.
+Your vision becomes a bit obstructed once you are looking up, which is why a fixed visor is much shorter.
+And is why we recommend getting a helmet with an adjustable visor.

 What happens if the visor on my mountain bike helmet breaks off?